unbit/uwsgi.it/README.md

 uwsgi.it
 ========

-The latest Unbit hosting platform
+The latest Unbit hosting platform, sponsored by Consulthink S.p.a.

 Intro
 -----